Leroymilo/FurnitureFramework/doc/ReadMe.md

 # TODO

 What parts of Furniture I plan to add customization to in this Framework:
+- Fix depth for base sprite and layers to avoid layering issues with the rest of the game.
 - Support for other special furniture (Bed, Fish Tank, Randomized Plant (?))
 - Custom light sources
 - Add directionality to some fields of Particles